PUBG Black Screen on Launch: Try Our 10 Quick Solutions

-How to fix black screen on launch on PUBG
+How to fix the black screen on launch on PUBG?

-So, make sure to update the game.
-Just open the Steam desktop client and the update queue will start.
+- We recommended updating the game.
+Just open the Steam desktop client, and the update queue will start.
 After that, restart your PC and try starting the game again.

 - Right-click Steam and open Properties.

 - Check the Run this program as an administrator box and click OK to save the changes.

 Even though you can run the game from the desktop shortcut, we still recommend using Steam.
 If you acquired PUBG via the Steam Store, we suggest using the desktop client to start it.

 For some peculiar reason, this seems to work for some users, and the startup black screen or freezing on the title screen is gone.
 On a side note, we encourage you to run Steam with administrative permissions.

 2. Delete the contents of the Movies folder